postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 In this aspect, you shall see how you can trim whitespace before and after string values before they are assigned to the field or property.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/Trimmed.cs name="Trimming string fields and properties"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/Trimmed.cs name="Trimming string fields and properties"]

 The aspect does not need to modify the getter, so it only calls `meta.Proceed()` and Metalama replaces this call with the original implementation of the property.
 We could have written `get => meta.Target.PropertyOrField.Value` instead, with the same effect.